ibm-ecosystem-engineering/envizi-integration-hub-app/docs/21-readme_create_docker_images.md

-# Envizi Integration Hub - Creating Docker Image of the App
+# Envizi Integration Hub - Creating Docker Image of the App (Under Construction...)

 This document explains about how to create Docker image for this app.